AadiJo/RAG-Lab/modules/README.md

 # User Modules Directory

-This directory contains user-defined modules for RAG Bench.
+This directory contains user-defined modules for RAG-Lab.

 Modules placed here are automatically discovered and made available in the frontend.